 The penalties differ from camera and cop.
 If a police officer stops a red light runner and writes a ticket, the fine is criminal and goes on the insurance record of the offender.
 If the camera issues the citation, the fine is civil and no insurance penalty occurs.

-Invasion of privacy (“Big Brother”).
+Invasion of privacy (“Big Brother”) is an issue.
 Many critics cite the “slippery slope” argument: If a city has the right to watch us and photograph us as we drive through red lights, then why not cameras everywhere, watching us in our daily lives, citing us for anything that is or might ever be an infraction?

 Where It Stands